PavelPoleshchuk/pet-project_notes-app/my-tags/README.md

 # React + TypeScript + Vite + React-Router-Dom + LocalStorage + Grid

 The code is based on the video.
-Added adaptation of the code on the vehicle.
+Added adaptation of the code on the TS.